Current Article

 What types of street lighting still exist today?

-Is there a need for dimming, switching profiles, remote monitoring, and quick maintenance?
+• Is there a need for dimming, switching profiles, remote monitoring, and quick maintenance?

-The retrofit approach: Resource-saving modernization
+The retrofit approach: resource-conserving modernization

 Many municipalities have already completed the first step – LED.
-The second step is "optimizing operation": adaptive dimming profiles, demand-based lighting, transparency about energy consumption, and early detection of disturbances.
-This transforms a "bright" street into a controllable street – thus providing more safety and planning ability in everyday life.
+The second step is "optimizing operation": adaptive dimming profiles, demand-responsive lighting, transparency over energy consumption, and early detection of faults.
+This way, a "bright" street becomes a controllable street – resulting in more safety and predictability in daily life.

 Conclusion: Modernize without demolition – that is the retrofit advantage

-More about retrofit and connected street lighting with ENVIOTECH
+Learn more about retrofit and connected street lighting with ENVIOTECH

 From the lantern to the smart city with EnvioLux™